simpleservices/app_report-python/README.md

 ## app_report-python

-app_report-python is a Python client to the [AppReport API](http://reports.simpleservic.es/), it allows you to generate pdf reports based on Jasper library in a really simple way.
+app_report-python is a Python client to the [AppReport API](http://reports.simpleservic.es/), it allows you to generate pdf reports based on Jasper library in a simple way.

 ### Installation